smian0/mcp-agile-flow/README.md

 ## Status

-✅ **Server Migration Complete**: The migration from legacy server to FastMCP implementation is complete.
+✅ **Migration Complete**: The migration from legacy server to FastMCP implementation is fully complete.
+All legacy code and tests have been removed.

 ## Key Features